• Skip to primary navigation

 According to the book I’m currently reading about babies and sleep (the third book, in case you were wondering), it’s important to put them down when they are drowsy but not yet fast asleep, because you want them to learn to fall asleep somewhere other than on your body – so that later when they wake up in the middle of the night they’re able to fall back asleep by themselves.

-Most nights Eleanor sleeps in her Rock n Play or in her bassinet, so I like that during the day she can sleep in something different.
+Most nights she sleeps in her bassinet, so I like that during the day she can sleep in something different.
 I don’t know if there’s anything scientific about this, but I don’t like the idea of her sleeping in one thing all of the time.
 I want her to a) not always be in the same position constantly but also b) learn to sleep in different situations so she doesn’t get used to only being able to sleep in one place.

 I do think that we’ve been pretty lucky so far with our little lady as far as sleep goes.
 Sure, we’ve had some rough nights, but at 7 weeks I feel like we’re getting into a groove with our routine.
 (I should note that we’re not on any set routine day by day, but I just mean that we’re figuring out what her cries mean, what she needs at certain points in the day, and what we can do to help her.
 I’ve read books that suggest putting a newborn on a strict routine, but I just think she’s far too young for that – and there will be plenty of time for routine in the future!)